New CRM integrations: Salesforce & HubSpot

 By aligning employee interests with business goals.

-One way to do that is through employee reward and incentive programs, which can be used in various way to both encourage behavior or reward it after the fact.
+One way to do that is through employee rewards and incentives, which can be used in various ways to both encourage behavior or reward it after the fact.
+According to research from Deloitte, high-performing organizations are 1.7 times more likely to embed recognition into their rewards philosophy than their lower-performing peers.

 Employee incentive programs include:

-How to evaluate what gift card is best for your employees or customers
+How to evaluate the best gift card incentives for employees or customers

 • Employee or customer preferences: Consider the attributes of your target demographic.
 Are your customers largely young professionals, suburban women, men with young children, etc?
-If you’re sending gifts for employee recognition, do your employees commute to an office everyday and pass the same coffee shop, or are they distributed around the country or around the world?
 If you’re targeting a specific demographic, it may be easier to pick a single gift card that will appeal to most.
-However, if you have a broad customerbase or distributed employees, it may make more sense to let them choose their own gift card
+However, if you have a broad customer base or distributed employees, it may make more sense to let them choose their own gift card

 • Personalization: Think about how much or how little you’d like to personalize the gift.
-In our own research, we found recipients don’t care much whether a gift was picked out specifically for them.
-Rather, 85% would be satisfied with a personal message or note along with the gift.
+Tremendous's own research found that recipients don’t care much whether a gift was picked out specifically for them.
+Rather, 85% would be satisfied with a simple thank-you note given along with the gift.

-• Inclusivity: Make sure to gift something anyone can use – no matter where in the world they are.
-With Tremendous, you can send gift cards to recipients in more than 200 countries
+• Inclusivity: Make sure to gift something anyone can use, no matter where in the world they are.
+With Tremendous, you can send gift cards to recipients in more than 230 countries and regions

-• Budget: Again, you don’t need to break the bank to send the right work anniversary gift.
-Between $50-$100 should satisfy most employees.
+• Budget: You don’t need to break the bank to send the right work anniversary gift.
+Between $50 and $100 should satisfy most employees.

 Let recipients choose their own gift card

 Rather than trying to pick one gift that suits all, let recipients choose the gift they want most with Tremendous.
-Tremendous offers more than 2,000 reward options in over 200 countries, including everything from direct deposit and Venmo payouts to DoorDash and Amazon gift cards.
+Tremendous offers more than 2,500 reward options in over 230 countries or regions, including everything from direct deposit and Venmo payouts to DoorDash and Amazon gift cards.

-Plus, it’s totally free.
+Plus, it’s free to use.
 Only spend what you send.

-Sign up now and send your first incentive in minutes, or chat with our sales team.
+Sign up now and send your first incentive in minutes, or chat with the sales team.

 FAQs about incentive programs